inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

-For example, after the socket is properly configured, the application can start sending packets without attaching any tags, because the socket takes care of the necessary technical details:
+For example, after the socket is properly configured, the application can start sending packets without attaching any tags, because the socket takes cares of the necessary technical details:

 .. literalinclude:: lib/Snippets.cc
    :language: cpp